 What is a day in the life project?

-As the name indicates, for this challenge you will photograph someone for a whole day.
+As the name indicates, for this project you will photograph someone for a whole day (but feel free to do it for an even longer extended period if you want).

-You’ll follow them around for the day, photographing whatever they do.
+You’ll follow your family members around for the day, photographing whatever they do.

-Of course you can set some things up, but for the most part, try and capture their day and their normal activities as they unfold naturally.
+Of course, you can set some things up, but for the most part, try and capture their day and their activities as they unfold naturally.

 I’ve done day in the life projects with both my niece and nephew when they were each 3 years old.